:max_bytes(150000):strip_icc()/Foot-Massagers-Group-Leticia-Almeida-photo-02-f6246a14ff004371bdfe9f8a438e0029.jpg)

 Not very relaxing

-Our testers say the device vibrates rather than kneads, but they were impressed by its 11 settings.
-They couldn’t believe how powerful even the lower settings were—one tester even said she felt like her feet were still vibrating even after she turned off the machine.
+The device vibrates rather than kneads, but comes with 11 impressive settings.
+We couldn’t believe how powerful even the lower settings were that can make you feel like your feet are still vibrating even after you turn off the machine.

 Also nice: This massager isn’t just for the feet.
 You can rotate the massage machine between three positions, so you can easily rest your feet and legs at varying angles, delivering a specially targeted massage to the areas you need it the most.